WakiMak/trentent.github.io-forked/_posts/2017-06-13-citrix-storefront-performance-testing-and-tuning-part-6-testing-peak-load.md

   </tr>
 </table>

-I am going to use WCAT to test PNA as WCAT is fairly easy to configure. Â From the counters we can easily target &#8220;ICA Launches Calls / second&#8221; and &#8220;Find all resources Calls / second&#8221; (and divide by ~2.5) to get to our PNA load count.
+I am going to use WCAT to test PNA as WCAT is fairly easy to configure. Â From the counters we can easily target "ICA Launches Calls / second" and "Find all resources Calls / second" (and divide by ~2.5) to get to our PNA load count.

-Now, I can test the PNA portion with WCAT, which is good because it can maintain a nice, steady rate. Â Web Logon&#8217;s and launches though, require a PowerShell script because of some cookie manipulation.
+Now, I can test the PNA portion with WCAT, which is good because it can maintain a nice, steady rate. Â Web Logon's and launches though, require a PowerShell script because of some cookie manipulation.

 Testing a single Web Interface server, I tested just PNA app launches (20 per second) and our Web Interface server was <span style="text-decoration: underline;">unable</span> to maintain that rate. Â The maxmium number a single Web Interface server (4vCPU 12GB RAM) was ~15 application launches per second. Â At that point my Powershell script was getting errors during its requests.